huggingface/setfit/scripts/tfew/README.md

 ```

 Finally, clone our `promptsource` fork, which contains prompts for our test datasets.
-In your directory of choosing, run the follwoing inside the `baselines-tfew` environment:
+In your directory of choosing, run the following inside the `baselines-tfew` environment:

 ```
 git clone https://github.com/SetFit/promptsource.git